reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 This interaction model with output to a normal buffer and input from the minibuffer is not very elegant, but it seems to work and is a fairly painless way to make Emacs wait for input.

-The RLISP foreach and lambda statements now work.
-(They both rely on lambda, which I think nor works reliably.)

-However, the output ends up the *Messages* buffer, which I still need to fix reliably.
+However, the output ends up in the *Messages* buffer, which I still need to fix reliably.

-(BEGIN2)
 rds open("arith.red",'input);

-seems to work, albeit rather slowly, but REDUCE code is still interpreted and I need to think about trying to compile it!
+rds open("mathlib.red",'input);
+rds open("alg1.red",'input);
+rds open("alg2.red",'input);

+all seem to read and compile OK, except that alg1 and alg2 produce a few compiler warnings that :MINUSP, :EXPT, etc. are used as functions.
+I think this is because identifiers that begin with : are keywords in Emacs Lisp and should not be used for other purposes, although these function definitions seem to work.
+Ignore for now.

+*** Consider hiding these compiler warnings later.
+However, byte-compile-warnings does not affect them.
+The special form with-no-warnings may work.
+If not, I may need to hack COMPRESS (?) to escape a leading colon. ***